richardklima/Space_debris_removal_dynamic/README.md

 You can run the space debris simulator by running the main class main.py.
 To run this model successfully you will need to install PyKEP scientific library available at https://esa.github.io/pykep/.

-You can run the approximation (surrogate) model by running simModel.py, where you can for example use Q-learning to learn multi-agent strategies.
+You can run the approximation (surrogate) model by running surrogate_model.py, where you can for example use Q-learning to learn multi-agent strategies.

+You can set up the parameters in the text files either for the debris simulator or the surrogate model.

 The initial setting is: